As a young girl growing up in Chicago in the 1950s, Susan Liverpool dreamed of being a professional dancer.

 Later, she experienced more breakthroughs in creativity.
 While participating in the Landmark’s first Wisdom Unlimited Course in Atlanta in the late 1990s, she rediscovered her love of dancing.

 During one of the course’s weekends, participants put on a talent show.
-Susan chose to impersonate Tina Turner, dancing to one of her hits, “Proud Mary.”
+Susan impersonated Tina Turner, dancing to one of her hits, “Proud Mary.”

 “People went crazy – and it was so much fun,” she said.
-She was soon in demand to perform at parties and other functions, including her own office party at the request of one of the doctors she worked with.
+Susan's "Tina" was soon in demand at parties and other functions, including her own office party.
+This request came from one of the doctors she worked with.

 She started writing one morning after seeing the movie repeatedly.
 Three and a half hours later, she had her first completed story.
 It was an incident from childhood involving her grandmother that she had told to a friend who thought it was hilarious.

 “The Little Liverpool Diaries” was born.
 She recorded a CD of the stories in 2007, then put everything aside.
-She was convinced the stories would be great on the stage but wasn’t quite ready to do anything about it.
+Convinced the stories would be great on the stage, she wasn’t quite ready to do anything about it.

 A couple of years later, she had a dream about a lion and porcupine that became her next creative project.
 Again, with encouragement from someone she shared the dream with, she wrote “The Lion and the Porcupine” as a children’s book.

 She put that away and pulled out the “The Little Liverpool Diaries” in 2010.
 Surprising herself, she started writing short little songs for it.